insillion/bonzah/api/01 Auth.md

 # POST /api/v1/auth

 `auth` endpoint allows users to authenticate and obtain access to the Bonzah's Insurance policy issuance system.

+By default, the auth token remains valid for 15 mins (idle period).
+To extend this duration (for each user), kindly reach out to the admin/Bonzah.

+We recommend making the auth request prior each transaction.

 #### Request Body Parameters